Newark, New Jersey: Television

 New Jersey's first television station, WATV Channel 13, signed-on May 15, 1948, from studios at the Mosque Theater known as the "Television Center Newark".
 The studios were home to WNTA-13 beginning in 1958 and WNJU-47 until 1989.

 WNET, the successor to WATV, is flagship station of the Public Broadcasting Service serving the New York market.
 Spanish-language WFUT-TV Channel 68, a UniMás owned-and-operated station, is also licensed to Newark.
 Tempo Networks, producing for the pan-Caribbean television market, is based in the city.
 NwkTV has been the city's government access channel since 2009 and broadcast as Channel 78 on Optimum.
 The company has a high-tech call center in Newark, employing over 500 people.

-PBS network NJTV's main broadcasting studios (NJTV is also a sister station of the Newark-licensed WNET) are also in the Gateway Center Office Complex.
+NJ PBS's main broadcasting studios (NJ PBS was a sister station of the Newark-licensed WNET) were located at the Gateway Center.
+In May 2026, NJ PBS closed its Newark broadcast studio with last broadcasts being done remotely.
+The station ceased operations after being unable to reach an agreement with New Jersey's Public Broadcasting Authority to continue operating the station.
+On June 2, 2026, it was reported that Montclair State University would take over New Jersey's public television station.

 Film

 The Newark Black Film Festival has been held annually since in 1974.
 The Newark International Film Festival is an annual event that has hosted screenings, workshops and stunt exhibitions in Newark since 2015.
 They are held under the auspices of the North to Shore Festival.